HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 ProfileService handles password changes and challenge questions.
 To access these functions, the user clicks on their profile when logged in.

 #### updateSecurityQuestion_ms.php
-__updateSecurityQuestion_ms.php__ handles the updating of security questions for users.
-Changes to security questions are permitted only for non-superuser/non-teacher users and only if the correct password is entered.
+__updateSecurityQuestion_ms.php__ handles the updating of a user's challenge question and answer.
+Changes of security questions are permitted only for non-superuser/non-teacher users and only if the correct password is entered.
+The operation is then logged.
+The microserive then retrieves all updated data from the database (through retrieveProfileService_ms.php) as the output for the microservice.
+See __retrieveProfileService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php

 __Include microservice:__ getUid_ms.php, retrieveProfileService_ms.php

 __Querys used in this microservice:__